pace-neutrons/Horace/documentation/smg/10_build_release_process.md

 If the hotfix is being done out-of-hours the PR can be merged by the developer WITHOUT review provided all tests pass, but the branch should not be deleted and should be reviewed as the earliest opportunity.

+On any Horace release branch, the associate version of Herbert (`Rm_n_x`) will remain unchanged except for patches.

 The same caveats apply about the Horace build dependencies on Herbert.

 Advantages: